 What to See on the Sydney to Melbourne Route

-There are about 35 National Parks and Nature Reserves as well as islands, rivers, lakes, coastal villages, 83 beaches and plenty of wilderness on the scenic drive to enjoy.
-Great campsites such as Green Patch, Bristol Point or Cave Beach near Jervis Bay are recommended.
+There are approximately 35 National Parks and Nature Reserves, as well as islands, rivers, lakes, coastal villages, 83 beaches, and plenty of wilderness to enjoy on the scenic drive.
+Great campsites, such as Green Patch, Bristol Point, or Cave Beach, near Jervis Bay, are recommended.

 ✈️ Your Ultimate Melbourne Travel Guide